stjordanis/openpyxl-2/doc/datetime.rst

 Dates and times can be stored in two distinct ways in XLSX files: as an ISO 8601 formatted string or as a single number. `openpyxl` supports both representations and translates between them and python's datetime module representations when reading from and writing to files.
+In either representation, the maximum date and time precision in XLSX files is millisecond precision.

 Using the ISO 8601 format